Lightning-AI/pytorch-lightning/docs/source-pytorch/common/lightning_module.rst

         self.log("train_loss", loss, on_step=True, on_epoch=True, prog_bar=True, logger=True)
         return loss

-The :meth:`~lightning.pytorch.core.LightningModule.log` method automatically reduces the requested metrics across a complete epoch and devices.
+The :meth:`~lightning_pytorch.core.LightningModule.log` method automatically reduces the requested metrics across a complete epoch and devices.
 Here's the pseudocode of what it does under the hood:

 .. code-block:: python